Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * Sending M200 without parameters reports the current volumetric extrusion state and (where appropriate) filament diameter for each extruder.
+* To set filament diameter without enabling volumetric extrusion, use M404.
 * Note that if you use slicer-commanded retraction, the retraction amounts must be specified in mm^3^ too.
 If instead you use firmware retraction, then the firmware retraction amounts specified using the M207 command are still interpreted as mm.
 * RRF maintains a flag for the volumetric extrusion state.
 As such, the following is true:
   * Each input channel (SD card, USB, http, telnet etc) has its own flag for the volumetric extrusion state.